syl20bnr/spacemacs/README.md

   - `i` to pass in `insert state`
   - `s` to squash it
   - `C-c C-c` to continue to the `commit message buffer`
-  - `C-c C-c` again when you finished to edit the commit message
+  - `C-c C-c` again when you have finished to edit the commit message
 - Force push a squashed commit:
-  - in the `status buffer` you should see the one new commit unpushed and the old commit unpulled
+  - in the `status buffer` you should see the new commit unpushed and the old commit unpulled
   - `P -f P` for force a push (**beware** usually it is not recommended to rewrite the history of a public repository, but if you are *sure* that you are the only one to work on a repository it is ok - i.e. in your fork).